 Specify the Behavior Exactly

 None of the Behavior Management Protocol applies without this step being correctly established.
 This can be difficult for some people, especially those who are unfamiliar with the three ways to language reality presented on the previous page.
-Commonly people describe the problem using their personal reality — judgments, opinions, and beliefs.
+It is common for people describe the problem using their personal reality, what they think or why the feel its happening, or suggest solutions they generate themselves, not the physical phenomenon we can, see, touch, count, or hear.

 I have talked to hundreds of people who are experiencing a difficult child in their school, care home, or family.
-When I list out their problems, each can be placed in one of five categories.
+The first thing I ask is for them to share the problems they are having with children.
+I record exactly what they say on 5 sheets of paper taped to the wall.
+I sort their descriptions in these five categories.

 Exact (physical reality)